MineFrostID/osu-beatmap-request-module/README.md

 3. That's it

 ### NOTE FOR YOUTUBE STREAMER
-Make a new stream schedule and GO LIVE (Streamer.bot will not working if you don't have any live stream)
+Make a new stream schedule and GO LIVE (Streamer.bot will not work if you don't have a live stream)

 ## How to use (For Viewer)
 Use this format to request :